Surfndez/GFNSDK_Test/README.md

 ### What's New in This Release

-* New samples (CGameAPISample, SDKDllDirectRefSample, SampleService), GFNSDK APIs now return explicit error codes on failure to load client dll or cloud dll.
+* New samples (CGameAPISample, SDKDllDirectRefSample, SampleService)
+* GFNSDK APIs now return explicit error codes on failure to load client DLL or cloud DLL.
+* Fixed an issue with GetClientInfo export missing from the client DLL.
+* Fixed a bug with backwards compatibility for 1.4 and older SDKs in cloud DLL.
+* Fixed false positives in telemetry error events

 ## Developer Content Portal